-Until last autumn, cyclists submitting video camera footage of dangerous driving would be told by the police what action they would be taking.
+Until last autumn, cyclists submitting video camera footage of dangerous driving would be told by the police what action they would be taking (see What happens when you send your close pass video to police).
 This used to be one area where local police worked with the cycling community to address bad driving.
 Members of the public submitting evidence helped mitigate the force’s withdrawal of resources from roads policing, and, anecdotally, we hear that bad drivers often became of interest to the police for other offences.
 In 84% of cases drivers either received a warning letter, were sent on an educational course or were prosecuted.
 While we might have had disagreements over individual cases and about being kept informed about the outcome of prosecutions, generally it was felt that submissions were dealt with professionally and those submitting evidence were given basic information as to outcomes.
 This obviously encouraged cyclists to make further submissions.

 In the autumn a new head of the unit responsible for assessing footage was appointed.
 Procedures were reviewed, and from then on those making submissions were sent a new standard letter telling them that they were not victims and so would not be told what action the police would be taking.
 Initially the police claimed that this change was due to “data protection issues”.
 This was clearly rubbish as personal details, such as names of drivers, were not being divulged or even sought.
 More recently the police have been informing cyclists whether action would be taken, but not what action, and have refused to enter into further correspondence.